-It was applied for two-phase estimations of typographical lines to solve the problem of the horizontal projection profile of a short word.
+In this paper, it was applied for two-phase estimations of typographical lines to solve the problem of the horizontal projection profile of a short word.
 The first phase is based on a word.
-Average English word length is 4-5 characters[4].
+English word length averages 4-5 characters[7].
 In most of the cases, the first phase is enough to estimate typographical lines.
 If the first phase fails, the second phase is activated.
 That is, the failed word and its neighboring word are concatenated into a new word of longer length.
-Fig. 5 illustrates that two short words are concatenated into one long word.
+(Fig. 5) illustrates that two short words are concatenated into one long word.
 This two-phase strategy makes the estimation method more accurate and effective.